solidi/hl-mods/workspace/redist/readme.txt

          - "gungame" - get specific weapons for frags and level up!
          - "ctc" - capture the chumtoad, hold on to it to receive points!
          - "chilldemic" - survive the virus, don't let them free your bones.
+    - Some mutators renamed for clarity
     - 16 New Mutators - supports combination and randomly selected (sv_mutators)
         - "portal" - spawn with a portal gun
-        - "jope" - all hail king jope!
+        - "jope" - you've been joped!
         - "inverse" - colors are inverted
         - "oldtime" - colors are black and white
         - "sildenafil" - all you see is blue